Homestead Campaign

 Seeking the Public Good

 Seeking the Public Good honors the life and legacy of Frances Perkins, a remarkable woman whose work continues to improve the lives of ordinary Americans.
-Our ongoing fundraising supports the expansion of educational programs and the operation of her historic family Homestead – the place that inspired her pioneering achievements for the betterment of all Americans.
+Your Homestead Campaign support will help us fund the final preservation expenses, ensuring that her legacy and historic family Homestead will not be lost to future generations.

 National Historic Landmark